Goyt Valley walk 15: Errwood to Goytsclough

 20: Exit the path through a small gate.
 To your right is a small reservoir which provided additional water to the mill.
 This was fed by a man-made channel cut across the hillside and which ran for some distance (it’s completely dry today).
 Head down the slope to your left to reach the level of the small road.

 21: Nothing remains of the paint factory, but looking at old maps, it seems to have been in the shelter of the small cliff face, with the natural stone forming its rear wall.
-A row of mill workers’ cottages stood on the other side of Deep Clough, and its just possible to make out the rectangular foundations.
-(Click for info on the paint mill.)
+An attractive row of mill workers’ cottages once stood to the left.

 24: Look out for a footpath sign on your right, just past a couple of ‘no entry’ signs.
 Head down a series of steps to reach the River Goyt.

 25: This attractive footpath is known as the ‘Riverside Walk’, and reveals the natural beauty of the Goyt Valley, much of which now lies beneath the twin reservoirs.
 There are some great picnic spots along here beside the water, and it’s a perfect place for families with young children – as well as anyone with mobility problems.

 26: Follow the path as it winds up the gentle slope, exiting through a small gate.
 You can head down the road to reach Errwood Hall car park, but I prefer to go through the gate on the opposite side of the road.

 27: Follow this track, keeping the stone wall on your right, until you reach a pair of stone gate posts.
 If you look up the slope to your left at this point, you will see the path running down from point 13 on this route.